sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 The corporation without a reported performance comparison was **Weeneebayko Area Health Authority**, for which the published 90th-percentile value is suppressed.

-For hospitals, CIHI performance comparison is relative to the hospital's **peer group average** and reflects a statistical comparison rather than a simple numerical comparison with the overall Ontario average.
+For hospitals, CIHI's performance comparison is based on comparison with similar hospitals in the same peer group and uses CIHI's statistical methodology.
+It should not be interpreted as a simple numerical comparison with the Ontario average.

 ### Performance Comparison and Trend Metadata

 - Performance Comparison and Performance Trend are populated only for the most recent fiscal year (2024–2025) in the Ontario corporation-level subset.
 - Performance Comparison is available for 63 of 64 corporations.
-- The five corporations without a trend classification are the same five corporations with at least one suppressed P90 observation during the five-year period.
+- The five corporations without a reported trend classification are the same five corporations with at least one suppressed P90 value during the five-year period.
-- Trend classifications should therefore be interpreted cautiously for organizations with incomplete longitudinal data.
+- This overlap was treated as a data-quality observation rather than evidence of a causal relationship.

-### Planned Data Integration
+### Data Integration

 Datasets 1 and 2 share the same analytical structure: